Nurses Turn to JAPNA for Cutting Edge Information on Psychiatric Nursing Practice, Education, and Research...

 |Lisa Deffenbaugh Nguyen, MS, CAE||Executive Director, American Psychiatric Nurses Association, Falls Church, VA, USA|

-The Journal of the American Psychiatric Nurses Association is a professional, double-anonymize peer-reviewed journal that welcomes original articles in English.
+The Journal of the American Psychiatric Nurses Association (JAPNA) is a professional, double-anonymous, peer-reviewed journal that welcomes original articles in English that provide up-to-date information about promoting psychiatric nursing; improving mental health care for culturally diverse individuals, families, groups, and communities; and shaping health care policy for the delivery of mental health services.
 The Journal publishes research and other scholarly works designed to provide new knowledge that is clinically relevant to psychiatric nurses and to inform psychiatric nurses and others about significant issues in mental health/psychiatric care.
-We invite submissions of manuscripts relevant to psychiatric nursing that describe critical and timely analysis of emerging issues and trends, and discuss innovative models of practice as they relate to changing systems of health care.
+We invite submissions of manuscripts relevant to psychiatric nursing that describe critical and timely analysis of emerging issues and trends and discuss innovative models of practice as they relate to changing systems of health care.
+We encourage diverse perspectives that represent workforces in all countries, cultures, and backgrounds.
 Types of manuscripts published include: Original Research Reports, Review Articles, Quality Improvement Manuscripts, Discussion Papers, Brief Reports, and Letters to the Editor.
+We accept submissions that have been or are currently posted as a preprint.

 Organization and Basic Formatting of the Manuscript